All

 1. What are MIPS payment adjustments?

-• Positive: Services are reimbursed at more than 100% of the standard rate
+• Positive: Providers reimburse services over 100% of the standard rate.

-• Neutral: Services are reimbursed at 100% of the standard rate
+• Neutral: Providers reimburse services at 100% of the standard rate.

-• Negative: Services are reimbursed at less than 100% of the standard rate
+• Negative: Providers reimburse services less than 100% of the standard rate.

 2. Where can you find payment adjustment information?

-The most efficient way to view the payment adjustment details for your practice is to login to the QPP website.
-Navigate to the Performance Feedback section and download the Payment Adjustment.CSV from the QPP website.
+To view the payment adjustment details for your practice, log in to the QPP website.
+Next, navigate to the Performance Feedback section.
+Then, download the Payment Adjustment CSV.
 This report provides the final score and payment adjustment information for all clinicians in your practice.

-3. Which clinicians are impacted by MIPS payment adjustments?
+3. Which clinicians do the MIPS payment adjustments impact?

-Individual clinicians, groups who are eligible or have opted in, and clinicians in a CMS-approved virtual group will receive a MIPS payment adjustment.
-Also, Partial Qualifying APM Participants also receive adjustment if they have opted for MIPS.
+Individual clinicians and eligible groups will receive an MIPS payment adjustment.
+This also includes clinicians in a CMS-approved virtual group.
+Moreover, Partial Qualifying APM Participants will receive adjustments if they have opted for MIPS.

 4. Which clinicians are not impacted by MIPS payment adjustments?

-• Those who were not individually eligible and had no group data submitted
+• Clinicians who were not individually eligible and had no group data submitted are excluded

-• Clinicians in groups below the low-volume threshold
+• Additionally, clinicians in groups below the low-volume threshold are not impacted

-• QPs (Qualifying APM Professionals) or Partial QP’s who didn’t elect to participate in MIPS
+• QPs (Qualifying APM Professionals) who didn’t elect to participate in MIPS are also excluded

 • Less than 18.75 points: -9% adjustment